 Posted in 13th Precinct, Crime, Police Watch

-- Tagged Assault, bellevue, bomb threat, BRC shelter, cab driver, forgery, madison avenue, Office of the Chief Medical Examiner, prostitution, sony building, weapon
+- Tagged assault, Bellevue Hospital, bomb threat, BRC shelter, cab driver, forgery, madison avenue, Office of the Chief Medical Examiner, prostitution, sony building, weapon

 MAN CHARGED WITH ROBBING BANKS AT GUNPOINT IN UNION SQUARE, LES